 If you have one or more prescription or OTC medications that list dry eye as a side effect, our optometrist may recommend talking to your family doctor about switching to medications that do not cause symptoms of dry eye.

 Medications that Increase Tear Production

 There are medications on the market that can increase your natural tear production.
 They can be prescribed as oral tablets or pills, eye drops, and creams.

 Temporarily or Permanently Closing Your Tear Ducts

-If creams, ointments, and switching medications doesn’t help alleviate your dry eye symptoms, our ophthalmologist may recommend inserting plugs into your tear ducts to close them.
+If creams, ointments, and switching medications doesn’t help alleviate your dry eye symptoms, our optometrist may recommend inserting plugs into your tear ducts to close them.
 The first step usually involves inserting temporary tear duct plugs to see if this helps alleviate your symptoms.
 If it does, we may recommend permanent tear duct plugs.